 The Mission & Outreach Committee reports the following amount of food delivered to Crisis Assistance Ministry for July: 3 bags.

 American Red Cross Blood Drive

-Our next Quarterly Quarters Sunday collection will be on April 8.
+Our Next Quarterly Quarters Sunday Collection will be this Sunday, July 1st.
 Money received for this program goes into a special fund that is set aside for any emergency and/or unexpected need we may experience.
 Our goal is to reach $15,000 which represents approximately one month’s operating expenses for the church.
 Thanks to everyone for participating in this endeavor.

 Also, please plan to join the Finance Committee on Sunday, July 8th after the worship service for a covered dish lunch.
 Bring your favorite dishes to share with your church family.
 We will celebrate the progress we are making with our Quarterly Quarters program and enjoy spending time together.